rsksmart/RSKIPs/IPs/RSKIP207.md

 The time-locked emergency multisignature introduced in RSKIP201 requires that Powpeg UTXOs are periodically spent in order to prevent the time-lock expiration.

-This RSKIP proposes a mechanism for the Bridge to command this time-lock refresh in a way that maintains high-availability of funds for peg-out, and low risk of time-lock expiration.
+This RSKIP proposes a mechanism for the Bridge to command this time-lock refresh efficiently.

 ## Motivation

-The motivation for adding an time-locked emergency multisignature is presented in RSKIP201.
+The motivation for adding an time-locked emergency multisignature is presented in [RSKIP201](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP201.md).

 ## Specification

+Let B be the Bitcoin blockchain height as seen by the bridge.
+We define a UTXO that needs **refresh** to be one that is included in the Bitcoin blockchain at block height C where (B-C > P) where P is 26000 (a rounded average number of Bitcoin blocks produced over a 6 months period).

 The bridge contract maintains a FIFO queue of UTXOs called **oldUTXOs** as a double-linked list, where Powpeg UTXOs are ordered by block height of inclusion in the Bitcoin blockchain.
-The Bridge maintains an **oldest** and **newest** pointers to the first and last elements.
-Every time updateCollections() is called a new procedure **checktimeLockExpiration()** is called before any other processing.
-In this procedure checks are performed in sequence:
+The Bridge maintains an **oldest** and **newest** pointers to the first and last elements in the queue.
+Every time updateCollections() is called a new procedure **checktimeLockExpiration()** is called before any other processing takes place.
+This method performs the following actions:

-1. Check if composition voting phase should be cancelled.

-2. Check if its not undergoing a membership change protocol and if a timestamp D has been reached.

-In check 1, if the Powpeg is undergoing a composition voting phase, and if this voting phase is taking more than 1 month then the composition change protocol is immediately cancelled and the check 2 will be performed.
-This ensures that the expiration check cannot be blocked by subsequent attempts to change the Powpeg composition.
+1. Let H be a storage variable containing an check point expressed as an RSK block height.
+Let D be a storage variable containing a checkpoint expressed as a timestamp.
+Let B be the block height of the tip of the Bitcoin blockchain as seen by the bridge.
+If the current RSK block height is higher than H or the last RSK block timestamp is higher than D, then continue, else exit the checktimeLockExpiration() method.

-In check 2, if both conditions are true, it will scan the oldUTXOs list from older to newer and unlink a maximal set of elements S where the inclusion block height for each element is lower than (D-6 months).
-All the UTXOs in the set S will be spent packed in one or more transactions, and moved into a single output per transaction, belonging also to the Powpeg.
-The set S can be empty.
-The next expiration check deadline D will be postponed by adding 1 month to it.
+2. Scan the oldUTXOs list from older to newer and unlink a maximal set of elements S that need refresh.
+All the UTXOs in the set S will be transferred to the current active powpeg address, packed in one or more transactions.
+Each transaction will have a single output belonging to the active Powpeg.
+The set S can be empty, in which case nothing is done.
+3. Set the next expiration checkpoint block height H to be the current RSK height plus 28000 (rounded two weeks of RSK blocks).
+4. Set the next expiration checkpoint datetime D to be the last RSK block timestamp plus 2 weeks.

 ### Peg-ins

 Every time a new peg-in requires the registration of a Powpeg UTXO, this UTXO will be inserted with insertion-sort in the oldUTXOs linked list.
 Most of the time peg-ins will be notified to the Bridge in the order they are confirmed in Bitcoin, so the insertion sort will store the UTXO in the tail of the list, in constant time.
-However, it's possible that peg-ins are notified out-of-order, and in that case the insertion-sort may require scanning over the UTXO list.
+However, it's possible that peg-ins are notified out-of-order, and in that case the insertion-sort may require scanning over the oldUTXO list.

+### Peg-outs

+The algorithm that chooses UTXOs for creating peg-outs should prioritize UTXOs that need refresh, to avoid the consumption of UTXOs only for the time lock refresh.
+We propose that the UTXO selection algorithm is modified to scan first oldUTXOs for UTXOs that need refresh, and if none is found, the algorithm continues scanning with any other prioritization algorithm.

 ## Rationale

-The selection of a linked-list to store the UTXOs responds to the need to retrieve the oldest elements quickly and add newer (or close to new) elements.
+The selection of a linked-list to store the UTXOs responds to the need to test the expiration of the oldest elements quickly and add newer (or close to new) elements.
 Normally it's expected that elements are notified to the Bridge in order, so processing will generally be O(1).
-However, the Fast BTC Bridge use may lead to the late notification of old UTXOs.
+However, the Fast BTC Bridge use may lead to the late notification of old UTXOs, which makes sorting O(N).
 A priority queue data structure, such as a heap, can be used instead to obtain O(NlogN) insertion and O(NlogN) removal.
 However, we suggest that instead the simpler linked-list is used, and a variable amount of gas is charged to the caller, depending on the depth of the insertion sort.
 This requires that the Bridge pre-compile allows throwing OOG exceptions and charging gas on-the-fly during execution.

+The proposed method does not check for expiration in each call to updateCollections() to prevent the generation of a constant stream of independent refresh transactions consuming high transaction fees, when there is no rush to refresh UTXOs that are far from expiring.

+The checkpoints work as a batching mechanism.
+If a different daily batching mechanism is implemented, then the checkpoints may no longer be necessary.
+However, peg refresh may still generate a stream of unnecessary re-peg transactions if there are no other transactions to batch with.
+It is undesired that transactions stay long in a batching queue because they consume UTXOs and therefore the peg-out process could become blocked.

 ## Backwards Compatibility